Johannes Schöner globe: Globes

 This is drawn from the Cosmographiae Introductio of Martin Waldseemüller, which said:

 Hitherto [the whole earth] has been divided into three parts, Europe, Africa, and Asia… Now, these parts of the earth have been more extensively explored and a fourth part has been discovered by Amerigo Vespucci...
 Thus the earth is now known to be divided into four parts.
 The first three parts are continent, while the fourth is an island, inasmuch as it is found to be surrounded on all sides by the sea.

+Another inscription on it describes America and its people, drawn from the Mundus Novus:

 The Johannes Schöner Globe (1523), a printed globe, was made in 1523.
-It was considered to have been lost until identified by George Nunn in 1927.
+It was considered to have been lost until identified by Frederick Caspar Wieder in 1925.
+This attribution has however been refuted since then.